jackofall1232/ask-adam-lite/readme.txt

 == Upgrade Notice ==

-= 1.0.4 =
+= 1.0.5 =
-Adds WordPress.org banner/icon and automated deployment.
-Minor UI polish.
+Tested for compatibility with WordPress 6.9.
+Recommended update for all users.